MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/background-services.md

 <!-- ====================================================================== -->
 ## Periodic Background Sync

-The **Periodic Background Sync API** enables a **service worker** to retrieve data from a server, periodically, even when the website isn't opened.
+The **Periodic Background Sync API** enables the **service worker** of a Progressive Web App to retrieve data from a server, periodically, even when the website isn't opened.
 To learn more about the **Periodic Background Sync API**, see [Use the Periodic Background Sync API to regularly get fresh content](/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs#use-the-periodic-background-sync-api-to-regularly-get-fresh-content).

 To log Periodic Background Sync events for 3 days, even when DevTools isn't open: